wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `order`: Display sequence within category

 ### 3. ESG Metrics
 Metrics are the actual data points collected for each form.
-Each metric can be location-specific.

 Properties:
 - `form`: Link to ESG Form